International Travel Regulations and Considerations

 - Open source software such as Linux, Apache

 Complete, print and take with you, a copy of the TMP Exception Letter to self-certify your use of the exception.
-For U.S. government record keeping requirements, file a copy with the Export Controls Officer before you travel (hard copy, a scan of the signed form, or the unsigned .pdf sent from your Cornell email account).
+For U.S. government record keeping requirements, file a copy with the Export Controls Office before you travel (hard copy, a scan of the signed form, or the unsigned .pdf sent from your Cornell email account).

 Take the signed copy with you, and give it to the Customs official IF they question or inspect your device.